Derek M. Griffith

 Guest Editor, Special Issues/Supplements:

-- Guest Editor (in preparation): Journal of Clinical Psychology in Medical Settings Special Issue on “Health Disparities & Diversity” (Co-Editing with Dr. Alfiee M. Breland-Noble).
+- Guest Editor (in press): Journal of Clinical Psychology in Medical Settings Special Issue on “Health Disparities & Diversity” (Co-Editing with Dr. Alfiee M. Breland-Noble).

-- Guest Editor (in preparation): Health Education & Behavior Special Issue on “Advancing the Science of Qualitative Research to Promote Health Equity” (Co-Editing with Drs.
+- Guest Editor (in press): Health Education & Behavior Special Issue on “Advancing the Science of Qualitative Research to Promote Health Equity” (Co-Editing with Drs.
 Rachel C. Shelton & Michelle C. Kegler).